Consistency Through Chaos

 • How do I stay connected, even if the volume is lower?

-It’s not about doing more.
-It’s about doing something and protecting that rhythm.
+It’s not about doing more every single day.
+It’s about doing something meaningful and protecting that steady rhythm consistently.

 What chaos teaches you